René Deck

 René Deck (born 8 June 1945) was a Swiss international footballer who played as a goalkeeper for a number of clubs in Switzerland, Greece and Germany.

 Club career

 Deck began his career in Switzerland, playing several seasons with Grasshopper Club Zürich.
 He won the goalkeeper of the year award three times.

-Deck moved to Greece to play in the Greek first division with PAOK F.C. in the summer of 1974.
+Deck moved to Greece to play in the Greek first division with PAOK in the summer of 1974.
 The following season, he joined German second division side VfB Stuttgart.

 International career

 Deck made seven appearances for the Switzerland national football team.